SoftwareDevPro/PythonProjects/_010_voice_recorder/README.md

 # Voice Recorder

-Simple program record voice audio
+Simple program to record voice audio

 To run: